A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Further Details of Data Preparation in VF-Bench

 As illustrated in \cref{fig:lens}, the CoC at pixel $i$ can then be computed as:

 where $A$ is the aperture diameter.

 Substituting the expressions for $v^i$ and $v_f$, and simplifying, we obtain:

 To facilitate practical implementation without requiring precise camera metadata, we approximate the CoC based on estimated normalized inverse depth.
-Defining $d^i = 1/D^i$ and $d_f = 1/D_f$, and assuming $f \ll D^i, D_f$ (a valid assumption in most video capture scenarios), we approximate Eq.~\eqref{eq:exact_coc} as:
+Let $d^i = 1/D^i$ and $d_f = 1/D_f$.
+Assuming $f \ll D^i, D_f$ (a valid assumption in most video capture scenarios), and noting that the focus distance $D_f$ remains fixed within a specific video, we approximate Eq.~\eqref{eq:exact_coc} as:

 Further simplifying yields:

 By introducing a global blur strength factor $\sigma$ to account for unknown camera parameters, the CoC for pixel $i$ is approximated by:

 This approximation is justified as it preserves the relative CoC values across pixels, which is critical for simulating realistic defocus blur patterns in the absence of explicit optical parameters.
 Furthermore, since inverse depth typically correlates linearly with perceived defocus in monocular video sequences, this approximation remains perceptually valid.
 The scaling factor $\sigma$ absorbs the unknown optical constants and ensures consistent blur strength across frames.
 We take $\sigma = 0.025$, which is approximated by using a common camera setup.